meeq/meeq.github.io/_posts/2017-05-31-flappy-bird-nintendo-64-part-1.md

 ## Getting started making stuff

 Now that I had my toolchain and what to make, it was time to ~~carefully plan out the project~~ jump right in with coding and figure things out as I go.
-In part 2 I will break down the graphics, audio, and gameplay code and dig into the technical details of building a game with libdragon.
+[Read on to part 2 for a look into the technical details of building a game with libdragon.](/software/2017/06/06/flappy-bird-nintendo-64-part-2.html)

 Thanks for reading!